Welcome to the Friends of Crarae website.

 Nothofagus is a genus of around 35 species of trees and shrubs.
 The continents of South America, Africa, Antarctica and Australasia were at one time one great landmass called Gondwanaland.
 At this time, forest of southern beech extended right across the continent.
 Today, southern beeches occur as remnants of this former range in Australia, New Zealand and South America.

-Membership, towards the end of 2017, was around 200 dedicated Friends of Crarae.
+Membership at the end of FY2022, was around 125 Friends of Crarae.

 Remember to check out the Monthly Gallery to follow progress of the gardens through the seasons, see if you can spot your favourite in full bloom!